-Even hardcore carnivores will love our Vegetarian Black Bean Burgers!
+Even hardcore carnivores will love our Vegetarian Black Bean Burger Recipe!
 Packed with healthy ingredients, texture, and tons of flavor – you’ll want to make these vegetarian burgers a part of your regular menu.
 I have five children and ALL FIVE of them raved about these burgers.

 Not ready to up your veggie game?
 Then try this yummy and kid favorite Sloppy Joes recipe.